 - c.
 One (1) Secretary

 - d.
 One (1) Treasurer

 - e.
 One (1) Parliamentarian

 - f.
 One (1) Communications and Media Officer

 - g.
 One (1) Membership Officer

 - h.
 Three (3) Officers at Large

+- i.
+One (1) Chair Emeritus

 - 2. The Chair must be a member of the DSCC and shall be the DSCC Executive Board Representative of the Caucus.

+- 3. The immediate past chair may serve as an honorary non-voting officer of the Progressive Caucus Executive Board at will.
+The Chair Emeritus may be removed by a two-thirds vote of the Caucus Executive Board, after which the position shall remain vacant until a new Chair is elected and the current Chair becomes eligible.